opensearch-project/documentation-website/_integrations/index.md

 ---
 ## Using Integrations
-Integrations can be installed directly from the default catalog which is deployed in every OpenSearch release.
-In addition, integrations can be manually loaded using the standard Dashboard Management console and updated to reflect the most up-to-date version or new integrations releases.
+Integrations can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) shipped with every OpenSearch release.
+Additionally, they can be manually loaded and updated using the **Dashboards Management** console to reflect the latest versions or new releases.

 - [Observability Release catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md)